explaingit

 USE CASE 2

-Run automated browser tasks in headless server environments for testing or scraping.
+Run automated browser tasks in a headless server environment without installing a display server

 USE CASE 3